Ondsel-Development/website/docs/index.md

 ---
-title: Introduction
+title: Overview
-description: Welcome to Ondsel Lens documentation
+description: What is Ondsel Lens?
+sidebar_position: 1
 ---

-Ondsel Lens is an online vaulting and PDM service.
-Lens will help you showcase and share your personal 3D CAD designs, as well as collaborate on engineering projects with your team.
+Ondsel Lens is an online vaulting and product data management service for mechanical engineers and industrial designers.
+Lens will help you collaborate and iterate on your product designs, as well as showcase and share your personal work.

-This documentation will guide you through various topics:

-- Creating and account and publicly sharing your first model
-- Managing share links and setting permissions
+With Ondsel Lens you can:

+* Organize a team working on a product: create multiple workspaces per organization, invite and assign members
+* Manage the privacy of your designs
+* Create and manage revisions of your FCStd and STEP files
-- Managing shared workspaces to collaborate on designs
+* Comment on designs
-- Managing organizations in Lens
-- Using the Ondsel Lens add-on built into Ondsel ES and available for vanilla FreeCAD
-- Understanding terminology used throughout the service
+* Visualize FreeCAD documents with linked parts, such as assemblies
+* Customize parametric designs created with VarSets in FreeCAD
+* Create public and protected share links to your designs
+* Control whether people accessing your share link can download the design
+* Create and organize bookmarks for other people’s work

+Additionally, Lens supports uploading and downloading OBJ and STL files.

+Lens is	built around [FreeCAD](https://www.freecad.org/), a free and open-source 3D CAD suite.
+It runs a containerized version of FreeCAD and uses some of the advanced features of the program.